fishman/wlsleephandler-rs/README.md

 - [ ] duplicate state information
 - [ ] find a way to remove the std::thread::spawn that used within the lua thread to run_once
 - [ ] add idle hints
+- [ ] improve return and error handling